-The site is comprised of eleven acres and is located near the intersections of Goodwin Avenue, Webberville Road, and Tillery Street in East Austin.
+This former brownfield site is comprised of eleven acres and is located near the intersections of Goodwin Avenue, Webberville Road, and Tillery Street.
 This subdivision will have a “net zero” designation in which sixty units will produce as much energy as they consume over the year resulting in a “net-zero” energy bill.
 Due to the unique site features of the eleven acres, a large portion of the site will be left undeveloped.
 Much of this open space will house a biofiltration pond, which will assist with water quality management, walking trails, and general green space.

 Housing Construction: Phase II